 Of course, back in those days computers were these remote, unreachable things; hidden away in temples, jealously guarded by robed acolytes, and generally shrouded in mystery and arcane ritual.
 You didn't have one sitting on every desk (or tucked away in every front pocket) like you have today, so it wasn't until a couple of years later when I reached junior high that I finally had regular access to a computer.
 And in that regard, I had no idea just how fortunate I was.
-Y'see, back in the 50's, 60's and 70's, the Mpls-St Paul area was basically Silicon Valley I, what with all the major computer and tech companies that had huge facilities here (Control Data, Univac, Honeywell, IBM, Cray, et al).
+Y'see, back in the 50's, 60's and 70's, the Mpls-St Paul area was basically Silicon Valley I, what with all the major computer and tech companies that had huge facilities there (Control Data, Univac, Honeywell, IBM, Cray, et al).
 Couple that with some very forward-thinking educators and Minnesota public schools were able to provide more computer access to their students than any other school system in the world.

 TIES operated a couple of HP 2000 series computers that the kids were allowed to play around on in the library after school using old TTY 33's.
-These systems provided such early gaming staples as BAGELS, CIVIL, TREK, and the like (if you were in school in the Twin Cities in the 70's there's no way you didn't run into these ubiquities).
+These systems provided such early public domain gaming staples as BAGELS, CIVIL, LUNAR, LIFE, and the like (if you were in school in the Twin Cities in the 70's there's no way you didn't run into these ubiquities).
 And, yeah, once I discovered all of this I started spending every waking moment camped out in the library at good old West Junior High.

-After a few months of fun and games, my curiousity finally got the best of me and I decided to take a peak behind the curtain to see what made these things tick.
+After a few weeks of fun and games, my curiousity finally got the best of me and I decided to take a peak behind the curtain to see what made these things tick.
 Source code was generally available (well hell, these were educational systems after all), and I was soon bitten by the programming bug.
 And in that regard, I kind of feel sorry for kids today.
 I mean, given the extreme sophistication of today's video games, I just don't see kids being able to get started the way I did.
 Even if source code were available you'd need to be both a rocket scientist and world class graphic artist to do anything with it.
 But back in those days, you could take somebody else's program, figure out how it worked, make some changes to it and call it your own.
 And of course, all that tinkering around eventually led me into writing my own games from scratch.
 Real sophisticated stuff, too.
 I remember my first one clearly - it asked you to pick a number, 1 or 2.
 If you picked 1, it would spiral off into an infinite loop, printing out "WRONG!
 THE NUMBER WAS 2!
 HAHAHAHAH!!!" over and over (and vice versa if you picked 2).
 So anyway, I taught myself to program in Basic and had a grand old time writing silly games on TIES for a while.

-A couple of years later I was introduced to a new computer system called MERITSS (a CDC Cyber 73 that MECC had set up to serve the University of Minnesota).
+A couple of years later I was introduced to a new computer system called MERITSS (a CDC 6400 that MECC had set up to serve the University of Minnesota).
 What differentiated the MERITSS system from TIES was that you could actually interact with the other users.
 This was accomplished through messaging programs (the first email and discussion group software), a communications program called xtalk (the first chat room), and multiuser games.
 This served to create a real community, and brother, it was crawling with illegal users (myself included).
 MERITSS was supposed to be limited to university personnel and college students working on their CSCI assignments, but security was pretty lax and computer mad junior high and high school students like myself were not going to be denied once we'd seen the promised land.
 We crashed computer labs and looked over peoples' shoulders to get their access codes, we dumpster dived for them, we rummaged through punch card bins, whatever it took.
-And once we got them, we traded them like so many baseball cards.
+And once we had them, we traded them like so many baseball cards.

 One of my early attempts at a fantasy game involved trying to convert COMBAT from a tactical space game into a combination strategic and tactical fantasy game (called, bluntly enough, FANTASY).
 And yeah, it was beyond lame.
-You had these wizards that you had to rotate around (ala a spaceship) in order to face their enemies, at which point they would then "fire" their spells at their target.
-I never did get it to work (or even really finish it), but it's still a running gag amongst my friends to bring up the whole "OK, I now rotate my wizard" reference.
+Among other insanities, you had these wizards that you had to rotate around (ala a spaceship) in order to face their enemies, at which point they would then "fire" their spells at their target.
+I never did get it to work (or even really finish it), but it's still a running gag amongst my friends to bring up the whole "OK, I now rotate my wizard" reference

 The idea was pretty basic - move your ship around from quadrant to quadrant and blow up the bad guys.
 It did, however, supply us with one of the all time great conundrums: How can damage control report that damage control is damaged?
-Anyway, my version was a file-based multiuser empire-building version of the game where you went around amassing resources and then building your own ships and space stations and whatnot that other people would then have to deal with.
-It was marginally amusing, but again, mostly plagiarized.
+Anyway, mine was a file-based empire-building version of the game where you went around amassing resources and then building your own ships and space stations and whatnot that other people would then have to deal with.
+It was marginally amusing, but again, mostly somebody else's code.
 My first original creation (at least from a coding standpoint) and first serious multiuser game was also dubbed STARWAR (OK, naming things was never my strong suit - but gimme a break, program names were limited to seven letters).
-The basic game was a total knock-off of Starweb (the classic play-by-mail game from Flying Buffalo) and was actually quite popular for a number of years.
-Later on I wound up combining many of the elements of those two early MERITSS games into a single Muinet BBS game ("Galactic Conquest"), but let's not get ahead of ourselves.
+The basic rules and structure of the game were a total knock-off of Starweb (the classic play-by-mail game from Flying Buffalo), with my contribution boiling down to making it something that you could play on a computer.
+As it turns out, this second version of Starwar wound up being quite popular on MERITSS and would go on to inspire a Muinet BBS version a decade later.
+However, let's not get ahead of ourselves here.

 Sometime in the mid-90s, Williams revivified the whole thing in pseudo-GUI form under the name of Cyber City (coded by one Brad McDowell, who supposedly is in prison at the moment).
 That lasted for all of about five minutes and finally went the way of all things BBS when the internet blew up.
 In the early 90s, a former MECCie (and, by strange coincidence, a current co-worker of mine) named Shawn Stanley also started a multiuser BBS (Wintermute) featuring Scepter.
 The code was ported from the original Pascal to C by one John Ryan (now deceased).
 Wintermute lasted until 1997 (and according to Shawn, may yet reemerge).
 But anyway, this isn't the history of Scepter, so let's press on.

 So, it's late 1984 and I'm jonesing for my Scepter fix.
 At the time I was still one of those annoying computer lab vultures hanging around at the University of Minnesota, except that now I actually had legit access to MERITSS.
 Yes, I had somehow managed to gain membership into the once elite UCC (University Computer Center) group known as "MUG" ("MERITSS Users Group", or more aptly "Malicious Users Group").
-MUG provided special free/private computer access to students (or even non-students) who demonstrated some sort of special computing aptitude (however nebulous).
+MUG provided privileged/private computer access to students (or even non-students) who demonstrated some sort of special computing aptitude (however nebulous).
 I know, it sounds insane, but that's the way it used to be back in the mainframe days.
 As I understand it, MUG was originally formed as a form of detente between the poor overworked UCC staff and some of the more nefarious hackers who'd infiltrated their system - y'know, a "we'll legitimize half of you if you'll stop picking on us and help us against the other half" kind of thing.
-I think that model was eventually adopted by the federal government when dealing with organized crime, but again I digress.
-Sadly, by the time I got involved, MUG was no longer the elitist clique it once was and I was summarily granted membership when my "review committee" literally weighed the printout of the source code I'd submitted for consideration (a copy of Starwar) and judged it "heavy enough".
+I think that model was eventually adopted by the federal government when dealing with organized crime, but I digress.
+Sadly, by the time I got involved, MUG was no longer the elitist clique it once was and I was summarily granted membership when my "review committee" (after many pitchers of beer) literally weighed the printout of the source code I'd submitted for consideration (a copy of Starwar) and judged it "heavy enough".
 My "sponsor", sadly, was unavailable to participate in my "code review" due to his experimentations in "out of body experience" (oh, don't ask)...

 This would seem like an ideal place to document the history of MUG (lord knows it's not documented anyplace else), but like I say, I arrived late in the game so my knowledge is pretty limited.
 Perhaps we'll get lucky and somebody with some decent memories will google up this page and write me.
 And maybe THIS will jog some old memories!